ANIALLATOR114/SimplyTransport/README.md

 ## Database

-This application expects a Postgres database to be available at the url specificed in the .env file.
+This application expects a 2 Postgres databases to be available at the urls specificed in the .env file.

-There is a `docker-compose.yaml` available in the root directory of the project which will create the postgres database for you as well as a redis instance for caching.
+There is a `docker-compose.yaml` available in the root directory of the project which will create the postgres databases for you as well as a redis instance for caching.

 ```
 docker-compose up -d